damselflywingz/EpiVIRTEX/README.md

 * To avoid processing of raw reads, the count data from bedtools genomecov for each of the [Wyler et al. 2021](https://www.cell.com/iscience/fulltext/S2589-0042(21)00119-X?elqTrackId=a5fb8ddc3ea24283adca366859fed54e) small RNA-seq libraries have also been provided in the EpiVIRTEX/data/ folder.
 * See the manuscript and refer to [Updated20240121__2022_15_15_script_smallRNA_calu_3_proc_align_quant_S1_and_S2.R](https://github.com/damselflywingz/EpiVIRTEX/tree/main/Scripts/Updated20240121__2022_15_15_script_smallRNA_calu_3_proc_align_quant_S1_and_S2.R) for more information.

-## Prediting microRNA and triplex-forming oligonucleotides from viral sequences
+## Predicting microRNA and triplex-forming oligonucleotides from viral sequences

 The prediction pipeline involves: